G-Core/product-documentation/documentation/waap/waap-rules/custom-rules/tag-rules/reserved-tags.md

 For example, if the threshold for declined orders is set to three, and the threshold for successful orders is set to two, then a client would be considered a legitimate actor if it made two successful orders after being wrong twice.

-### Sample rule with the Legitimate and Malicious activity tags
+### Sample rule with the legitimate and malicious activity tags

-Using the **Legitimate Activity** and **Malicious Activity** tags, you can categorize particular requests based on the behavior they exhibit.
+Using the **legitimate activity** and **malicious activity** tags, you can categorize particular requests based on the behavior they exhibit.
 To do so, create the following custom rule:

 1\.
 In the **IF** section, select **Header** from the dropdown.